swiss-seismological-service/scdetect/README.md

 ## About

-`scdetect` is a [SeisComP](https://github.com/SeisComP) extension module that implements both real-time and classical offline earthquake detection based on waveform cross-correlation, also called matched filtering or template matching.
+SCDetect is a [SeisComP](https://github.com/SeisComP) extension module that implements by means of `scdetect-cc` both real-time and classical offline earthquake detection based on waveform cross-correlation, also called matched filtering or template matching.
 Again, the underlying cross-correlation algorithm is based on computing the [Pearson Correlation Coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) .

 The module allows both single-stream and multi-stream earthquake detection.

-In case the detection parameters exceed the configured thresholds, `scdetect` declares a new origin.
+In case the detection parameters exceed the configured thresholds, `scdetect-cc` declares a new origin.

 Besides, magnitudes may be estimated based on